Kyanguli school fire: Aftermath

 The Kenya government has neither issued an official statement on the tragedy nor given an official explanation on the trial.

 Multiple other cases of school arson have since been reported in Kenya, often perpetrated by students with similar motives to Ngumbao and Opiyo, such as frustration with the school system or specific teachers.
-The Kyanguli fire tragedy remains the deadliest one of them all.
+The Kyanguli fire tragedy remains the deadliest of all.